lucidrains/parti-pytorch/README.md

 ## Todo

 - [x] add 2d relative positional bias to parti autoregressive transformer
+- [x] cite all techniques adopted from vision transformer literature in vit vqgan if they work
-- [ ] get working vit vqgan-vae trainer code, as discriminator needs to be trained
+- [x] get working vit vqgan-vae trainer code, as discriminator needs to be trained
 - [ ] preencoding of text with designated t5
 - [ ] training code for parti
 - [ ] inference caching
 - [ ] automatic filtering with Coca https://github.com/lucidrains/CoCa-pytorch
 - [ ] bring in the super-resoluting convolutional net mentioned in the paper, with training code
 - [ ] initialize 2d rel pos bias in conv-like pattern
-- [ ] cite all techniques adopted from vision transformer literature in vit vqgan if they work

 ## Citations